ucsb-cs148/s21/_lab/lab02.md

 Your video should be no longer than 5 minutes and should follow the instructions given in <https://ucsb-cs148.github.io/s21/lectures/lect12/>, which are repeated here:

-## Demo from your prod app
+## Demo of your production app

-Your demo should be from your production app (`prod` on Heroku), not from a version deployed on `localhost`.
+Your demo should be from your production app (e.g. `prod` on Heroku), not from a version deployed on `localhost`.

 Students in the class, as well as Instructors/TAs/LAs should be able to visit your production link and try out the app after watching your video.

-So, make every effort to have your production version ready to go with a stable MVP on Thursday.
+So, make every effort to have your production version ready to go with a stable MVP for the deadline lab section.

 ## Additional notes about the MVP demo